-Top 10 Largest Railway Stations in India in 2021
+Top 10 Largest Railway Stations in India 2023

-Longest railway platform in India: Trains are a very popular way of transport in India.
+Largest railway station in India: Trains are a very popular way of transport in India.
 People in our country mainly book train tickets to travel from one state to another or even in local places in some cities like Mumbai and Kolkata.
 It is one of the cheapest transportation in India.

 Apart from traveling, people also choose trains to send goods from one state to another.
 Every day, lakhs of people travel by train.

 - Hubli Junction in Karnataka has the longest railway platform in India, and in the world also.
 Previously it was Gorakhpur Railway station.

 - Mathura junction is the largest railway junction in India.

 - Bori Bunder station, located in Mumbai was the first railway station in India.

 This article will show you the largest railway station in India.
 Let us have a look at the list below: